-Thank you for visiting the New York State Office of Alcoholism and Substance Abuse Services (OASAS) website.
+Thank you for visiting the New York State Office of Addiction Services and Supports (OASAS) website.
 This website is designed to make it easier and more efficient for individuals and businesses to interact with OASAS.
 OASAS recognizes it is critical that individuals and businesses be confident that their privacy is protected when they visit the OASAS’ website.

 For purposes of this policy, “personal information” means any information concerning a natural person which, because of name, number, symbol, mark, or other identifier, can be used to identify that natural person.
 OASAS does not collect any personal information about you unless you provide that information voluntarily by sending an e-mail, responding to a survey, or completing an on-line transaction.